constellation-app/constellation/CorePreferences/release/modules/ext/docs/CorePreferences/src/au/gov/asd/tac/constellation/preferences/application-preferences.md

 This is where the user is able to set their preferred default font and default font size for the Constellation application.

+## Colorblind Mode

+The user is able to set a colorblind mode for constellation.
+When a colorblind mode is set, nodes drawn are automatically generated with colorblind-friendly colors, and existing graphs can be adjusted to the new color scheme using Tools -> Complete with Schema.

 ## Spell checking in Constellation

 Spell checking is available in specified text areas of Constellation.